LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 1. Print the DDL and manually tweak it for your desired database; or
 2. Add configuration to control which IDatabaseAdapter and IDatabaseTranslator are used.

-Note, the Postgres implementation uses Functions, and the Derby implementation is JDBC.
+Note, the Postgres implementation uses Functions and the Derby implementation is JDBC.

 Finally, the `fhir-persistence-jdbc` module provides the default implementation of the `FHIRPersistence` interface.